saucelabs/sauce-docs/docs/dev/cli/saucectl/docker/push.md

 :::note
 Ensure your `image_name` adheres to our Container Registry pattern.

-In order to join SauceLabs Container Registry, please contact SauceLabs customer support.
+In order to join the Sauce Labs Container Registry, please contact SauceLabs customer support.
 :::

 ## Available Options